ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 - Thanks [A Glitched Npc](https://www.twitch.tv/a_glitched_npc) for the initial idea and for testing!

-- Some parts ot the code is based on the [ShipInventory](https://thunderstore.io/c/lethal-company/p/WarperSan/ShipInventory/) implementation by [WarperSan](https://thunderstore.io/c/lethal-company/p/WarperSan/), such as the items data structure.
+- Some parts ot the code is based on the [ShipInventory](https://thunderstore.io/c/lethal-company/p/WarperSan/ShipInventory/) implementation by [WarperSan](https://thunderstore.io/c/lethal-company/p/WarperSan/), such as the items data structure which has been modified to better fit the SelfSortingStorage mod.
-    - ShipInventory is already a very well complete mod, so having my implementation follows the one by WarperSan not only ensure proper compatibility with modded items but also allows a similar behavior, which is perfect for already established users.
-    - The base item data code has been modified to better fit the SelfSortingStorage mod.

 - Cupboard asset is ripped from [Lethal Company](https://store.steampowered.com/app/1966720/Lethal_Company/).